 - Landscape architects

 - Retail nurseries

 How did the Gardening Responsibly Scheme come about?

 In 2015, stakeholders from industry, government and the community came together in a number of workshops to find solutions to the ‘wicked weed problem’.
 In 2017, the NSW Environmental Trust commissioned a two-phase project to research, design and build a voluntary industry certification Scheme, governed by a Consortium.

-The NSW Environmental Trust-funded pilot program ends in December 2022.
-The Consortium are now transitioning to a new governance and funding model, and in 2023 will form a new not-for-profit company limited by guarantee.
+The NSW Environmental Trust-funded pilot program ended in December 2022.
+The Consortium is now transitioning to a new governance and funding model, and in 2023 will form a new not-for-profit company limited by guarantee.

 Who owns the eco-label and governs the Scheme?

 The Consortium owns the eco-label and is responsible for governing the Scheme.
 However, a Technical Panel is responsible for endorsing the certification of ornamental plants.